|

 by Frank J. Berto called The

-Sunset of Suntour, which can be read via the
+Sunset of Suntour, which can be read

-link in this sentence.
-Frank's article gives
+via the link in this sentence.
+Frank's

-Suntour created, and will always remain famous
+One item that Suntour created, and will always

-for, was their Slant-Parallelogram Rear
+remain famous for, was their Slant-Parallelogram

-Derailleur.
-The first picture at
+Rear Derailleur.
+The first

-Suntour's best early version of that derailleur,
+of Suntour's best early version of that

-the Superbe Pro RD-3100 friction shifter.
+derailleur, the Superbe Pro RD-3100 friction

+shifter.
+I used this later derailleur on

+both my SR above, but also on the first full

+restoration of a 1980 Fuji Newest (later).
 I

-used this later derailleur on both my SR above,

-but also on the first full restoration of a 1980

-Fuji Newest (later).
-I jumped on the Suntour

-bandwagon and used them almost exclusively on my
+almost exclusively on my future road bike

-future road bike projects.
+projects.
 Returning to the

 Slant-Parallelogram rear derailleur, Suntour held